akeever2/akeever/content/talk/_index.md

 sidebar:
   title: Workshops & Talks
   description: |
-    This is a list for your talks, workshops, or other events with a time, date, and place.
+    This is a home for talks, workshops, or other events, each linked with accompanying materials.
-    Even this sidebar offers a ton of customizations.

-    Check out the _index.md file in the /talk folder to edit this content.
   author: ""
   text_link_label: Subscribe via RSS
   text_link_url: /talk/index.xml